Stabyourself/nestrischamps-emulator-connector/readme.md

 - Go to File -> Lua -> New Lua Script Window
 - Browse to FCEUX/luaScripts/nestrischamps.lua
 - Hit run
-- Enter the websocket URL and your cookie
+- Enter the websocket URL and your secret

 ### Mesen
 - Extract to Mesen/lua, creating the folder if it doesn't exist
 - Copy Mesen/lua/nestrischamps/environment.lua.example to Mesen/lua/nestrischamps/environment.lua
-- Edit the file you just copied, putting your cookie into the DEFAULTCOOKIE string
+- Edit the file you just copied, putting your secret into the DEFAULTSECRET string
 - Run Mesen, run Tetris
 - Go to Debug -> Script Window
 - Go to File -> Open and browse to Mesen/lua/nestrischamps.lua